 Below is an outline of the process that students follow to set up an independent study.
 Because the student and the instructor are designing a course, students must begin this process a full semester in advance.
 Students can refer to the Student Checklist to investigate the planning timeline for these steps:

-Independent studies are may be taken for two, three or four credits.
+- Independent studies may be taken for two, three or four credits.
 The number of credits is determined by the amount of work to be completed.

-While students are encouraged to engage in independent work with University faculty, the Gallatin program is designed for a careful balance between independent and classroom experience.
+- While students are encouraged to engage in independent work with University faculty, the Gallatin program is designed for a careful balance between independent and classroom experience.
 Graduate students may therefore take a maximum of 12 credits of Individualized Projects.
-This includes any combination of Independent Study, Tutorial, Internship, and Private Lesson credit.
-If you receive credit for Course Equivalency, this will decrease your allowance of Individualized Project credit and you should check with the Office of Advising to confirm the number of Individualized Project credits remaining.
+This includes any combination of Independent Study, Tutorial, Internship and Private Lesson credit.
+If a student receives credit for Course Equivalency, this will decrease his or her allowance of Individualized Project credit and that student should check with the Office of Advising to confirm the number of Individualized Project credits remaining.

-Students enrolled in another NYU school are generally not permitted to apply for a Gallatin Independent Study.
-In rare instances a student from another NYU school might be able to take a Gallatin Independent Study.
+- Students enrolled in another NYU school are generally not permitted to apply for a Gallatin Independent Study.
+In rare instances a student from another NYU school might be able to take a Gallatin Independent Study with a Gallatin professor.
 In all cases, students should contact KatheAnn Joseph for more information.

 Students must submit all of the above components by the appropriate semester deadlines.